lucy-next/AnilistListConverter/README.md

 Info: This tool only Converts Entries that have the status "Planned".

-Warn: Due to Anilists API beeing a bitch & the API package beeing absolutly shit,
+Warn: Due to Anilists API beeing a bitch & the API package beeing absolutly weird,
 </br>i had to implement my own bad ratelimit, that might not work correctly.
 </br>If the Program is done, redo the whole Process again, just to make sure.